wpgeorgia/portfolio/index.md

 The analysis compares the **percentage of workers commuting by public transit** in 2018 vs. 2023 to identify stations with the most significant changes over time.

+**Created as during internship with City of Atlanta Department of Transportation**

 ## Key Takeaways

 - Northern Red Line stations experienced **steep declines**, with some stations seeing reductions over 75%.